byackley/pixelfonts/README.md

 * The proposed Legacy Computing block at 1FB, which is not yet actually in Unicode proper but is on the roadmap

 2.0 and later:
-* Smaller sizes of more than just 8x12
+* Everything else that can reasonably fit into an 8×12 block of pixels